esraa237/Angular_Movies/README.md

 This project is a **Single Page Application (SPA)** built with **Angular** that uses **The Movie Database (TMDB) API** to display trending movies, TV shows, and people.

-Users must log in to retrieve a token and access the API securely.
 ---
 ## Demo 🎥